VISITING SCHILTHORN, SWITZERLAND + TRAVEL TIPS

 SCHILTHORN PRICES WITH A SWISS TRAVEL PASS

 If you are a holder of a Swiss Travel Pass, you will save a lot of money.
-A Swiss Travel Pass is available for non-Swiss visitors (who do not reside in Switzerland or Liechtenstein) and allows you to use trains, buses, and boats in Switzerland without any extra charge (very few exceptions).
+A Swiss Travel Pass is available for people who do not reside in Switzerland or Liechtenstein.
+It allows you to use trains, buses, and boats in Switzerland without any extra charge (very few exceptions).

 You can also use the cable car to Grütschalp and the train to Mürren for free.
 For the gondola ride to Birg and then Schilthorn you will get a 50% discount.